Daniela

 In a small number of cases, infections can cause visible symptoms for both men and women.
 Low-risk infections usually cause warts, but high-risk strains can also cause them.
 High-risk strains can also (rarely) cause other skin lesions like Bowenoid Papulosis.

 Infections can also persist and cause cell abnormalities that, in a small number of cases, can develop into cancers.
 The biggest risk is to those with cervixes because the cervix is more susceptible to these changes.
-However, STD cancers can also affect the oral region and, less commonly, the penis, anus, scrotum, vagina and vulva.
+However, STI cancers can also affect the oral region and, less commonly, the penis, anus, scrotum, vagina and vulva.

-When we say something like ‘men are carriers‘ for HPV, it implies that men are not affected by STD, when, although the risk is statistically lower in terms of cancer, they are still vulnerable to STD-related health issues, and warts can be a huge source of mental distress.
+When we say something like ‘men are carriers‘ for HPV, it implies that men are not affected by STI, when, although the risk is statistically lower in terms of cancer, they are still vulnerable to STI-related health issues, and warts can be a huge source of mental distress.
 It also implies that men are somehow responsible for ‘spreading’ infection when the reality is that it is pretty much inescapable unless you decide to be fully celibate for life.
 Thirdly, it erases the importance of STD awareness for MSM.

 Men, women and those of different identities deserve to enjoy and explore sex and love, and we must recognise that although this will never be ‘safe’, it’s also nobody’s fault that rubbing our skin together can transmit viruses!